SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 Inside a result builder,
 conditional expressions can appear only as the initial value of a variable or constant.
-This behavior means when you write `if` or `switch` in a result builder, outside of a variable or constant declaration, that code is understood as a branch statement and one of the result builder's methods transforms that code.
+This behavior means when you write `if` or `switch` in a result builder --- outside of a variable or constant declaration --- that code is understood as a branch statement and one of the result builder's methods transforms that code.